FritzFlorian/true-parrot/README.md

 To run code coverage use `npm run coverage`.

 The coverage rate is low as there are only tests for the api, not the static html pages.
+The result of the coverage can be viewed in `coverage/lcov-report/index.html`.

 ## Attribution